 Lactobacillus is a group of probiotics that convert lactose and other sugars to lactic acid and the genus currently listed about 125 different species.

 The species most commonly found in probiotic dietary supplements are:

-- Lactobacillus casei: Occurs naturally in the mouth and digestive tract.
-It breaks down carbohydrates and slows the harmful bacteria in the small intestine.
+Lactobacillus casei: Occurs naturally in the mouth and digestive tract.
+It breaks down carbs and slows the harmful bacteria in the small intestine.
 Also effective in treating diarrhea.

 Bifidobacteria is a major genus of bacteria that make up the gut flora, specifically, the bacteria that reside in the colon.

 Bifidobacteria aid in digestion, are associated with a lower incidence of allergies and also prevent some forms of tumor growth.
 Some bifidobacteria are being used as probiotics as shown below.